BinaryScients/Automatically-shutdown-computer/README.md

 ## Deleting Schedules

-If you do not want more than a certain scheduled task to be executed, you can delete it by going to the "Delete schedule" menu and choosing the task you wish to delete.
+If you don't want a particular schedule task to be performed, you can delete it by going to the "Delete schedule" menu and choosing the task you wish to delete.
 <p align="left">
   <img src="https://raw.githubusercontent.com/BinaryScients/Automatically-shutdown-computer/master/resources/delete-schedule-1.PNG" width="720" title="Delete schedule">
   <img src="https://raw.githubusercontent.com/BinaryScients/Automatically-shutdown-computer/master/resources/schedule-5.PNG" width="720" title="Delete schedule">